-Master of Arts in Peace and Justice Leadership
+Master of Arts in Peace and Justice Leadership (Online with Brief Residencies in Vermont and South Africa)

 Learn to design and lead interventions to transform conflict and build more just systems.